Photo credit: Whoever was standing in front of Tim Berners-Lee

 3. We’ll dispense with the numbering system.
 The point is made that this is a logical process.

 Examine the enemy’s case closely for flaws. (‘Enemy’ is merely convenient shorthand.)
-You might get lucky straight off the bat: have they even written something worth rousing yourself to answer, or or they just stringing words together to amuse themselves and enrage strangers?
+You might get lucky straight off the bat: have they even written something worth rousing yourself to answer?

 Be polite.
 It’s a rare skill, often confused with cowardice.
 It will confuse the enemy.

 If this is a factual fray, document, document, document.
 Be meticulous with your sources and be ready at a moment’s notice to provide links, preferably more than one should your adversary show an indifference to your preferred authority.
 Bear in mind that both The Guardian and the Daily Mail (two well known mines to go digging for fool’s gold*), which both employ professional journalists (not necessarily a compliment), are equally unreliable in matters of opinion, which often masquerades as fact.

 Determine if the position is theirs or somebody else’s.
 Have they put in the work to hold it all by themselves?
 Are you going to attempt to knock them off a bandwagon, or are they standing on carefully prepared ground?
 If the latter, you may wish to retreat to fight another day, or better yet, accept that perspectives can differ.
 Even the itchiest brain can learn to accept this as a scratch of sorts.

 Look for signs of hypocrisy.
 Should you find it, consider the labor-saving strategy of allowing them to tie their noose with their own words.
 Note that any gratification derived may be a private affair, given that hypocrisy is usually vampiric in nature.

 it’s obvious who’s the fairest of them all

 Use spellcheck if you don’t trust yourself, it’s right there on Google.
 Generally conform to accepted grammatical norms.
 Teasing grammar Nazis crosses the line into cruelty.

 Don’t say “We’ll have to agree to disagree.”
 Whoever says this first, loses.
 While some may see this as politely sweeping away the gauntlet laid down, in truth it is the equivalent of loudly stomping off.
 There is no need to belabour the obvious.